Dáil Éireann (Irish Free State): Powers

-The Free State constitution provided that the President of the Executive Council would be appointed by the King "on the nomination of" the Dáil and that the Executive Council as a whole had to resign en bloc if it lost the confidence of the lower house.
+The Free State constitution provided that the President of the Executive Council would be appointed by the King (in practice, the Governor-General) "on the nomination of" the Dáil and that the Executive Council as a whole had to resign en bloc if it "ceased to command the support of a majority" in the lower house.
 In practice these provision meant that the President was chosen by the Dáil, which could bring down his cabinet by a vote of no confidence, or failure to approve a vote of confidence.
 A constitutional amendment passed in 1936 removed the role of the King entirely and provided that, in the final months of the Free State, the President would be elected by the Dáil directly, rather than merely being 'nominated' by the lower house.

 Technically a bill had to be approved by both Houses of the Oireachtas and to receive the Royal Assent to become law.
 However, in practice it was the Dáil that decided what laws would be enacted and repealed.
 Before its complete abolition the Free State Seanad merely had power to delay legislation.

 While during the early years of the Irish Free State there existed a theoretical possibility that the King, or the Governor-General acting on his behalf, might veto an act of the Oireachtas or dismiss the Executive Council against the wishes of the Dáil.
 (This occurred in 1975 in Australia when the Governor-General John Kerr dismissed the government and forced an election.)
 With the passage of the Royal and Parliamentary Titles Act, 1927 the British Government lost the right to formally advise the King in relation to the Free State and so the possibility of the Governor-General taking any action without the approval of the other institutions of government became very remote.

 Unlike its modern successor, the Free State Dáil did not have authority to declare war, this power being reserved for the Oireachtas as a whole.
 However, in practice this distinction was not important.
 During the later days of the Irish Free State the Dáil, as the dominant component of the Oireachtas, had the effective authority to amend the constitution in any way it chose.
 Today this is a level of authority that no Dáil has had since 1941.